Stabilization of Starobinsky-Vilenkin stochastic inflation by an environmental noise: Abstract

 \section{Abstract}

-We discuss the inflaton $\phi$ in an interaction with an infinite number of fields treated as a random environment (noise).
+We discuss the inflaton $\phi$ in an interaction with an infinite number of fields treated as a random environment (noise) with a friction $\gamma^{2}>0$.
 In a Markovian approximation we obtain a stochastic wave equation (appearing also in the warm inflation models).
-A stochastic wave equation violates the energy conservation.
+After the replacement of the environment by the white noise the stochastic wave equation violates the energy conservation if $\gamma\neq 0$.
 We introduce a dark energy as a compensation of the inflaton energy-momentum.
 We add to the classical wave equation the Starobinsky-Vilenkin noise which in the slow-roll approximation describes the quantum fluctuations in an expanding metric.
 We investigate the resulting consistent stochastic Einstein-Klein-Gordon system in the slow-roll regime.
 We obtain Fokker-Planck equation for the probability distribution of the inflaton assuming that the dependence of the scale factor $a$ and the Hubble variable $H$ on the field $\phi$ is known.
 We obtain explicit stationary solutions of the Fokker-Planck equation assuming that $a(\phi)$ and $H(\phi)$ can approximately be determined in a slow roll regime with a neglect of noise.
 We extend the results to the multifield $D$-dimensional configuration space.
-W show that in the regime $a(\phi)^{3}H(\phi)^{5}\rightarrow \infty$ the quantum noise determines the asymptotic behaviour of the stationary distribution.
+We show that in the regime $a(\phi)^{3}H(\phi)^{5}\rightarrow \infty$ the quantum noise determines the asymptotic behaviour of the stationary distribution.
 If $a^{3}H^{5}$ stays finite then the environmental noise ensures the integrability of the stationary probability.
 In such a case there is no need to introduce boundary conditions with the purpose to eliminate infinite inflation.
 The variation of $a^{3}H^{5}$ could be interpreted as a sign of a transition from cold inflation to warm inflation.